studiochampgauche/headless-react-wordpress-boilerplate/README.md

 # Headless React-WordPress Boilerplate

-This project is designed to help us quickly set modern web applications using React as the front-end and WordPress as the back-end that'll go on awwwards, leveraging a Hybrid Rendering approach.
+This project is designed to help us quickly set modern web applications using React as the front-end and WordPress as the back-end that'll go on Awwwards, leveraging a Hybrid Rendering approach.

 ## Hybrid Rendering Approach